 NOTE: MBA courses are not just for managers or for people that want to become managers as some people claim.
 No MBA degree is a waste even if you don’t end up becoming a manager.
-There is a high demand for professionals and more technical personnel from all fields which are needed to be placed in senior positions to take over the affair of their companies so as to attain a high level of success.
+There is a high demand for professionals and more technical personnel from all fields who are needed to be placed in senior positions to take over the affair of their companies so as to attain a high level of success.

-A degree can only be a waste to its holder if only the holder gets it for a wrong purpose or for no purpose.
+A degree can only be a waste to its holder if only the holder gets it for the wrong purpose or for no purpose.
 But if you are planning to build a career in a specific field, then you will have a better future for yourself.